tldr-pages/tldr/pages/common/bats.md

 `bats --count {{path/to/test.bats}}`

-- Run BATS tests in test scripts of a directory and subdirectories with file extension `.bats`:
+- Run BATS test cases contained in a directory and subdirectories with file extension `.bats`:

 `bats --recursive {{path/to/directory}}`